adityaanantharaman/100_days_of_ml_code/README.md

 # Day 12
 Took a break from coding today.
 Went through a couple of repositories.
 Revised neural style transfer.
 Planing on implementing it tomorrow.

-# August 14-August 21
+# August 14-August 22
 Took a break.
 Could not find time everyday.

-(Kerala Floods)
+# Day 13 [aug 23]
+Revisited transfer learning in keras.
+Went through Lesson 1 of fast.ai on google colab.
+Worked on Neural Style Transfer with help from Siraj Ravals video.